onkihara/b3/README.md

 # B3

-A Filysystem Driver for laravel and blikk filemanager
+A Filesystem Driver for laravel and blikk filemanager

 # Install